 However, you need to focus on the right metrics.

-In this article, we will be doing an overview of what user engagement metrics are, how to find your user engagement metrics, common mistakes in measuring user engagement, and of course, a big list of metrics.
+In this article, we will be doing an overview of what user engagement metrics are, how to find your user engagement metrics, and of course, 12 most helpful metrics.

 In the end, we will summarize the five key user engagement metrics you should be tracking for product-led growth.